flexatone/present-df-typing/doc/tvt_lightning/slides.md

 A DataFrame library built on an immutable data model

-With version 2.0, introduces a variadic generic DataFrame
+Version 2 introduces a variadic generic DataFrame

 </v-clicks>
 </Transform>